Chart Configuration¶

 Title¶

-- Title: Set a title name for the chart.
-After setting, it will be displayed in the top-left corner of the chart and supports hiding.
+Title: Set the title name for the chart.
+Once set, it will be displayed at the top left of the chart.
+Supports hiding.

-Based on TrueWatch's large model natural language generation capabilities, you can use the "Auto Generate" function to quickly generate semantically appropriate titles and descriptions for the chart.
+Based on TrueWatch's large model natural language generation capabilities, you can use the "Auto Generate" feature to quickly generate semantically relevant titles and descriptions.

-- Global: Includes common unit formats for different dimensions, such as data size, time intervals, timestamps, etc. You can input custom units in the dropdown box, and after pressing Enter, they will be applied to the current chart.
+Includes common unit formats for different dimensions, such as data size, time intervals, timestamps, etc.

-- Custom: Select the metrics included under the current query conditions and input custom units.
+Select the metrics included under the current query conditions and enter custom units.

 About Unit Display for Metric Data